guilindner/VortexFitting/docs/tutorial.rst

 Parameters
 ``````````

-The code comes with a default test case for the HIT, located in *../data/test_data.nc*.
+The code comes with a default test case for the HIT, located in *../data/example_dataHIT.nc*.
 The default configuration os **class.py** is set to handle the HIT case.

-If no input file with the *-i* argument has been specified, the *test_data.nc* will be used.
+If no input file with the *-i* argument has been specified, the *example_dataHIT.nc* will be used.

 .. code-block:: bash